alienveryilmaz/alienveryilmaz/README.md

 I’ve worked on projects across different domains, including software development, system design, and artificial intelligence, with a strong focus on building real-world, production-ready systems.
 ### 🤖 Artificial Intelligence
 Below are **two production-level AI systems** that I chose to **highlight** as representative examples of my AI-focused work:
+> Live product access and system-level explanations are available in the repository.

 - ✅ **Fine-tuned LLMs** for domain-specific behavior
 - ✅ **RAG (Retrieval-Augmented Generation)** systems